 The cutaneous lesions start with tender red areas developing into a livedoid pattern.
 Solitary or multiple indurated plaques and / or nodules are then seen.
 Patients may subsequently develop an eschar followed by frank ulceration, gangrene, or sepsis.

 Patients may have palpable deposits of calcium, and bullae may be noted.
 The most consistent feature of calciphylaxis is pain.
-Extreme pain is noted when skin around the ulcer is palpated.
+Extreme pain is noted when the skin around the ulcer is palpated.

 It is a complex disorder with a multifactorial aetiology.
 The exact pathogenesis of calciphylaxis is unclear.
 Medial calcification and intimal fibrosis of the cutaneous arterioles combined with thrombotic occlusion leading to ischaemic skin necrosis is seen in calciphylaxis.

-The lower extremities are the most common area to be involved, with legs being the most common site, while the face and upper extremities are rarely involved.
+The lower extremities are the most common area to be involved, with legs being the most common site while the face and upper extremities are rarely involved.